Article

 Identity thieves know lenders receive volumes of credit applications and approve folks for loans or insurance daily.
 So they forge your customers’ details and signatures on false documents to “prove” their identity and address before defrauding you and their victims.

 Lenders who still rely on manual checks and reviews before approving loans often fall victim to such scams.
-Some fake documents might fall through the cracks, leading to great financial and reputational losses, which is why you should always be alert to spot false utility bills.
+Some fake documents might fall through the cracks, leading to great financial and reputational losses.
+People may use fake bills to avoid legal responsibility or to appear as if they have paid their bills.
+However, using or creating fake utility bills can have serious legal consequences, which is why you should always be alert to spot false utility bills.

 This guide shares everything you need to know about fake utility bills, how to identify one, and prevent fraud.